01binary/zeroweb/src/articles/what-they-don't-teach.md

 ![Getting ahead](./images/what-they-dont-teach-you-thegame.png)

-In Mark's words, getting promoted comes down to playing multiple games:
+In McCormack's words, getting promoted comes down to playing multiple games:

 > You have got to be able to jump up several notches, to alert those several rungs above you to your talents.<br/><br/>
 At the same time, you must make the middle guys think that by supporting you and building you up to the top guy they will look better as managers.<br/><br/>